strgPeter/Smart-Gate-System/scripts/webserver/README.md

 ## What does `webserver.py` do?

 The `webserver.py` script provides a web dashboard for monitoring and controlling the Smart Gate System.
-It connects to an MQTT broker, receives real-time status updates from the garage and barrier, and allows users to open or close the barrier gate via a web interface.
+It connects to an MQTT broker, receives real-time status updates from the garage and barrier as well as the license plate recognition and allows users to open or close the barrier gate via a web interface.
 The dashboard displays the current state of the garage and barrier, and shows a live log of MQTT messages.

 ## Setup Instructions